 - No reputable institution will ever ask you for your personal information in an email.

-- If you get an email asking for your password, username, social security number, or credit card number, delete it.
+- If you receive an email requesting your password, username, social security number, or credit card information, delete it immediately.

 - Be wary of ANY email that stresses a sense of urgency, even if you think you know the sender.

-- They are trying to get you to react quickly without thinking.
+- They are trying to get you to react quickly without giving you time to think.

 Internet Safety Precautions